As part of being a self-managing team, each shipmate is also able to choose their own salary.

 - The shipmate puts together a proposal, in whatever format they choose, for how much they want to receive in the next few months.
 It’s recommended that they explain their thought process in sufficient detail, especially if it’s an increase since the last salary review because this will make it easier for their shipmates to understand their thinking and motivations.
 They post this on Loomio.

-- Just as the team reacted to my proposal, now we have a reaction round from the team to this individual shipmate’s salary proposal.
+- Just as the team reacted to the general salary proposal, now we have a reaction round from the team to this individual shipmate’s salary proposal.
 This isn’t a battle: it’s a conversation, and the shipmate is obliged to listen to the feedback from the team.

 - Shipmates are free to modify their salary proposal based on that feedback, but they don’t have to do so if they disagree with the advice.
 That’s the power which comes along with self-management!
 This idea of listening to opinions, but not being obliged to follow them if you strongly believe otherwise, is part of what we call our Advisory Process, which we’re documenting at the moment and trialling as we shift to become a teal-thinking organisation.